manuelen12/cloudemotion-new/wordpress/wp-content/plugins/amo-team-showcase/readme.txt

 You can try to enable alternative scrolling.
 Go to plugin Options -> Panel (tab) and turn on the Alternative Scrolling.
 Best looks with centered panel.

 = How to display team members in a certain order? =
+At the moment, there are two ways to do this:<br><br>
+**1.** Use "Order" column on All Members/Team Members screen, or use "Order" field on team member editing screen.<br><br> Default order value of a team member is 0, this means there is no special order and it will be sorted/ordered by publication date.<br><br> If we change order value to 1 (for example), the member will be shown before all other members with default order of 0.
+If we change its order to 3, the member will be shown before all members with order value of 2, 1, 0, -1, etc. Negative numbers are valid (-1).
+If both members have the same order value (e.g. 4 and 4), then their publication date will also determine their order.<br>

-At the moment, there is only one way to do this.
-Use [Team Member]( http://amothemo.com/docs/amo-team-showcase-documentation/en/index.html#sc-member "Link to the plugin documentation, “Team Member” shortcode section.") shortcode.
-The order in which you specified members’ IDs in “id” attribute of the shortcode (for example, id=”31,10,241”), will be used to display the members.
+**2.** Use [Team Member](http://amothemo.com/docs/amo-team-showcase-documentation/en/#sc-member) shortcode.
+The order in which you specified members’ IDs in “id” attribute of the shortcode, for example <code class="code-grey">id="31,10,241"</code>, will be used to display the members.

-= What themes or plugins don’t work with AMO Team Showcase? = The plugin doesn’t work with Divi theme (for example), the theme uses MagnificPopup JS too and there is a conflict.
-The same issue may arise with other plugins or themes, which use MagnificPopup (a js plugin/library).
-If you click on member thumbnail and info panel doesn't appear, that's most probably the MagnificPopup JS conflict.
+= When I click on member thumbnail nothing happens, the info panel doesn't appear. = Probably it's a conflict with some of your other plugins or even with the theme.
+Try to disable the plugins one by one to find the one that causes the problem.<br>If your theme or some other plugin on your site uses MagnificPopup JS (which AMO Team uses for info panel), there may be a probability (a small one) of MagnificPopup JS conflict.

+= The plugin doesn't work or doesn't work properly with my theme, set of plugins, or site, what to do? = First of all please make sure that you use current / the last version of the plugin.<br><br>
+Next, although the plugin has been tested on about 30 themes, I can't say that it will work with any possible theme, plugin, or site configuration, every little thing can not be envisaged.<br>So if it doesn't work for you, first please ask your question on [**support forum**]( https://wordpress.org/support/plugin/amo-team-showcase) (but please check first if such topic already exists there).

 == Screenshots ==
 1. Team members.
 Frontend view.